papinet/papiNet-API/CONTRIBUTING.md

 git push origin feature/my-feature-name
 ```

-Open a Pull Request from your feature branch into the `develop` branch on GitHub.
+Feature branches branches MUST be merged into the `develop` branch via a pull request.

-> **WARNING:** You should ALWAYS verify that the content of all previous _versioned folders_ have not been changed!
+> **WARNING:** You should ALWAYS verify that the content of all previous _versioned folders_ have not been changed before merging!

 ### Keeping your feature branch up to date with the `develop` branch